 Difference Between Quality Assurance vs Quality Control

-- Plan– Organization should plan the process and its objectives and determine the direction that is required to deliver a high-quality product.
+- Plan: The organization should plan the process and its objectives and determine the direction that is required to deliver a high-quality product.

-- Check– Supervising the procedure, changing it as per requirements and ensuring whether it meets the predetermined objectives.
+- Check: Supervise the procedure, change it as per requirements, and ensure whether it meets the predetermined objectives.

 - Elements such as controlling, management of the job, processes being well defined and well managed, criteria of performance and integrity, and record identification.

 - Competence, e.g., degree qualified, skillset possessed knowledge base, etc.